pyrsia/pyrsia/readme.md

 _📢 We are looking for your feedback!_

 This project is currently in "early alpha".
-We are actively building on our miniumal viable product which will continue to evolve over time as we add new features and support more workflows.
+We are actively building on our minimal viable product which will continue to evolve over time as we add new features and support more workflows.

-Have a use case or workflow you would like to see support?
-Open and issue or share on [Slack](https://openssf.slack.com/archives/C02RC7Y5EUV).
+Have a use case or workflow you would like to see supported?
+Open an issue or share on [Slack](https://openssf.slack.com/archives/C02RC7Y5EUV).
-Check out our [Get Involved](https://pyrsia.io/docs/get_involved/) page for more way to connect.
+Check out our [Get Involved](https://pyrsia.io/docs/get_involved/) page for more ways to connect.

 ### Primary Focus